-In later volumes, too, Day Lewisibest poetry often coincides with his use of images from Nature.
-'O Dreams, O Dretinations' is a case in point.
-His most recent volumes lack much of the fervour and gusto that characterized his early work, but his technical control is usually more masterly.
+In later volumes, too, Day Lewis's best poetry often coincides with his use of images from Nature.
+'O Dreams, O Dreams, tinations' is a case in point.
+His most recent wolumes lack much of the ferwour and gusto that characterized his early work, but his technical control is usually more masterly.
 Sometimes, however, he strikes that happy harmony of imagery, diction, and emotion.
 'Baucis and Philemon', 'Ariadne on Naxos', and especially 'The Newborn' are noteworthy examples:

 Every newborn seems a reviving seed Or metaphor of the divine, Charged with the hugh, weak power of grass To split rock.
-How we need Amy least sign That our stone age can break, our winter pass!
+How we need Any least sign That our stone age can break, our winter pass!

+Welcome to earth, my child!

-Joybells of blossom swing, Lambs and lovers have their fling, The streets run wild With April airs and rumours of the sun ....
+Joybells of blossom swing,

+Lambs and lovers have their fling,

+The streets run wild

+With April airs and rumours of the sun